fbef0102/L4D1_2-Plugins/L4DVSAutoSpectateOnAFK/readme.txt

 // If 1, player will still be forced to spectate and kicked whether surviros leave saferoom or not. l4d_specafk_saferoom_ignore "0"

-// If 1, player will be forced to spectate on connect l4d_specafk_speconconnect "0"

 // time before spec (after warn) l4d_specafk_spectime "15"